Trump fixation on Wisconsin, Ginni Thomas text regrets and more from the Jan. 6 panel - NewsBreak

 The House voted in December 2021 to hold Meadows in contempt for failing to cooperate with the committee.

 The post Trump fixation on Wisconsin, Ginni Thomas text regrets and more from the Jan.
-6 panel appeared first on Idaho Capital Sun .
+6 panel appeared first on New Jersey Monitor .